Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space: Canonical transformation in the extended phase space

-Henceforth, the prime and the dot symbols denote the operators $\frac{\partial}{\partial Q} $ and $\frac{\partial}{\partial T}$ respectively.
-In order to make (\ref{PSCTrans}) canonical, ${\cal M}$ must satisfies the condition (\ref{CTCond}).
-When inserting (\ref{JMExt}) into (\ref{CTCond}) we obtain the following system of partial differential equations
+Henceforth, the prime and the dot symbols denote the operators $\frac{\partial}{\partial Q} $ and $\frac{\partial}{\partial T}$, respectively.
+In order to make (\ref{PSCTrans}) canonical, ${\cal M}$ must satisfy the condition (\ref{CTCond}).
+This yields the following system of partial differential equations

 whose general solution is